-All entries must be submitted by midnight MONDAY MARCH 11TH (entries postmarked after this date will not be accepted).
+- All entries must be submitted by midnight February 18th 2017 (entries postmarked after this date will not be accepted).
 See submission guidelines for more details.

-Please note that this is a PG rated convention, and as such, videos that contain excessive mature content will not be accepted.
+- Please note that this is a PG rated festival, and as such, videos that contain excessive mature content will not be accepted.

-Videos must not exceed five minutes of length.
+- Videos must not exceed five minutes of length.

-Entrants can submit a maximum of three videos.
+- Entrants can submit a maximum of three videos.

-Videos must not contain bumpers, title screens, credits, or any other forms of creator and/or footage/audio identification.
+- Videos must not contain bumpers, title screens, credits, or any other forms of creator and/or footage/audio identification.
 If a video does contain any of the previously stated identification they may either be re-encoded (decreasing the quality of the video) or disqualified from the competition at the discretion of the AMV coordinators.

-70% of the video must contain anime and/or video game footage.
+- 70% of the video must contain anime and/or video game footage.

-The AMV coordinator reserves the right to disqualify entries for any reason they see necessary to protect the overall quality and integrity of the event.
-These reasons can include:
+- The AMV coordinator reserves the right to disqualify entries for any reason they see necessary to protect the overall quality and integrity of the event.

-Poor video or audio quality.
+- Poor video or audio quality.

-Failure to conform to the rules.
+- Failure to conform to the rules.

+Prizes and awards will not be mailed to winners.
 By submitting an entry to AICon, the video editor grants AICon non-revocable permission to exhibit and distribute that work.
 The video editor otherwise retains all rights and responsibilities relating to its creation.
 The retention of all copyrights remains with the original holder of any and all copyrights.

 By sending in an entry to the competition, you agree to all the rules listed above.

 Category and award descriptions are guidelines only.
 The AMV coordinator may add, change, or eliminate categories as they see fit.
-The competition is divided into two categories, judge and fan votes.
+The competition is divided into two categories, Judge and Fan votes.

-Action and/or Upbeat
+- Action and/or Upbeat

-Drama and/or Romance
+- Drama and/or Romance

-Comedy and/or Trailer
+- Comedy and/or Trailer

-Please do not link to a youtube video as we need to have a copy that can be transfered to an external hard drive for the competition.
+Please do not link to a youtube video as we need to have a copy that can be transferred to an external hard drive for the competition.

 Please include the following details when submitting (via email to firstname.lastname@example.org) your video to the AICon AMV Competition:

-Name (real name)
+- Name (real name)

-Online Alias (optional)
+- Online Alias (optional)

 And for each video entered include the following information:

-Names of other editors who have contributed to video (if applicable, where other editors have edited sections of the video or collaborated)
+- Names of other editors who have contributed to video (if applicable; where other editors have edited sections of the video or collaborated)

-Video Sources (if over 5 just use ‘various’)
+- Video Sources (if over 5 just use ‘various’)

-Video Category (if unsure just say ‘not sure’)
+- Video Category (if unsure just say ‘not sure’)